Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The most iconic attraction in Taroko Gorge is the mighty Eternal Spring Shrine.
 The structure is built into a cliff with a waterfall pouring out in the middle of it.
 It was built to honor those who died while constructing the highway through Taroko Gorge.

-You can usually walk through a small cave to enter the shrine itself, while a hike behind the shrine leads up to a bell tower and temple higher up the mountain (the trail is often partially closed).
+You can usually walk through a small cave to enter the shrine itself, while a hike behind the shrine leads up to a bell tower and temple higher up the mountain.

 Buluowan Terrace and Suspension Bridge (布洛灣遊憩區)